NatalieKilhamn/3d6constitution/docs/corpus/7_fighters.md

 <h3>Precedents for fighter-exclusive initiations</h3>

-7.2 _Tough fucker_: you roll d8 hit dice instead of d6, and you can keep your last hit point total after re-rolling instead of having to take the new value.
+7.2 _Tough fucker_: you roll d8 hit dice instead of d6, and you can keep your last hit point total after re-rolling (short rest) instead of having to take the new value.
 <details><summary markdown="span">Click for history and notes</summary>

 In Maastricht '18 the rule was slightly different, see notes for 6.4.